BAUDOTlab/Human_fetal_heart_atlas/README_V1.md

    + Trajectory analysis

-* figures directory contains the html and pdf files of the generated figures
+* figures/ directory contains the html and pdf files of the generated figures

-* results directory contains results of snRNA data analysis,its integration with spatial transcriptomics data and trajectory analysis
+* results/ directory contains results of snRNA data analysis,its integration with spatial transcriptomics data and trajectory analysis

-* docs (I DID NOT GET THE PURPOSE OF THIS FOLDER.
+* docs/ (I DID NOT GET THE PURPOSE OF THIS FOLDER.
 OUR RMARKDOWN FILES CONATINS ALL THE INFORMATION)

-* data (I THINK ITS BETTER TO PROVIDE THE LINK TO DATA INSTAED OF UPLOADING ON GITHUB.
+* data/ (I THINK ITS BETTER TO PROVIDE THE LINK TO DATA INSTAED OF UPLOADING ON GITHUB.
 OTHER PAPERS HAVE USED THE SIMILER APPROACH)

-### Data availablity
+## Data availablity

 The datasets generated and analysed in this study can be found at (LINK)
 * PLEASE ADD THE LINK